 You are here

 This Observatory is as an initiative of the Economic Commission for Latin America and the Caribbean (ECLAC) to foster increased knowledge, dissemination and implementation of rights of access to information, public participation and access to justice in environmental matters, as enshrined in Principle 10 of the Rio Declaration on Environment and Development.
-The development of the Observatory was supported by the United Nations Development Account under the project "Addressing critical socio-environmental challenges in Latin America and the Caribbean", the United Nations Environment Programme (UN Environment) and the German cooperation.
+The development of the Observatory was supported by the United Nations Development Account, the United Nations Environment Programme (UN Environment) and the German cooperation.

 The Observatory provides an overview of relevant and key references on access rights established in the international treaties to which countries of the region are a Party, and provisions and other information of interest that the constitutions, laws, regulations, plans, strategies and national policies of the 33 countries of Latin America and the Caribbean.
 Jurisprudence of relevance is also included.

 In taking the role of an information clearinghouse, this Observatory aims to support the implementation of the Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean, adopted at Escazú, Costa Rica, on 4 March 2018.
 More information on the Escazú Agreement can be found at www.cepal.org/en/escazuagreement

 Source: Observatory on Principle 10 in Latin America and the Caribbean of the Economic Commission for Latin America and the Caribbean (ECLAC). [online] http://observatoriop10.cepal.org/